trufi-association/trufi-core/README.md

 Trufi Core is the base dependency used to create your public transport app.
 Have a look at the [example](example) implementation that contains further instructions.

+### Translations
+Do not modify the files in [/translations](/translations) they are managed from Lokalise.
+Please reach out to the [Contributers]() to get access.

+If you need to overwrite translations of the Host app checkout the following article [here](https://github.com/trufi-association/trufi-core/wiki/Custom-Translations).

 ## Complementary projects

 [osm-search-data-export](https://github.com/trufi-association/osm-search-data-export) - Generates offline search data that includes POIs, streets and street junctions.
 The app currently uses the json-compact format.